cloudflare/utahfs/docs/README.md

 configured cloud storage provider.
 Only this machine may interact with the archive.

 First, create an account with a cloud object storage provider.
-There are instructions on how to do this in the other files in this directory.
 Create a configuration, which we'll call `utahfs.yaml`, with the following contents:

 ```yaml